Temporal rich club phenomenon and its formation mechanisms: Methods and data

 \subsection{The temporal rich club}

-Temporal rich club \citep{Pedreschi-Battaglia-Barrat-2022-NatPhys} is characterized by a coefficient defined as the maximal value of the density of links between nodes with a minimal required richness, which remain stable for a certain duration.
-The emergence of this phenomenon represents the well-connected nodes in a temporal network have a tendency to form simultaneous and stable structures.
-The definition of the TRC starts with the classical rich club of the static network \citep{Colizza-Flammini-Serrano-Vespignani-2006-NatPhys}.
-For a static undirected network with according node richness $r$, the rich club coefficient is defined as the density of the subgraph $G_{>r}$ that only contains nodes $V_{> r}$ whose richness is greater than $r$ and links $E_{> r}$ between them:
+The temporal rich club phenomenon, as defined by \citet{Pedreschi-Battaglia-Barrat-2022-NatPhys}, is characterized by the maximum density of links between nodes with a minimum required richness, while the links need remain stable for a specific duration.
+The emergence of this phenomenon indicates that well-connected nodes in a temporal network tend to form simultaneous and stable structures.

+The definition of TRC originates from the classical rich club concept in static networks \citep{Colizza-Flammini-Serrano-Vespignani-2006-NatPhys}.
+For a static undirected network with node richness denoted as $r$, the rich club coefficient is defined as the density of the subgraph $G_{>r}$ that only contains nodes $V_{> r}$ with richness greater than $r$ and links $E_{> r}$ between them: